 And then there is self-storage.
 In the Owensboro area, there is 8.72 square feet of self-storage for ever person who lives here.
 With 1,248 new people on the way, that means an increased demand of almost 11,000 square feet.

 When you look at office space, it is a little more complicated.
 You only consider jobs, and then you have to factor in the industry sectors that use office space (mainly professionals like CPAs, financial planners, attorneys, doctors, etc.) and weed out the rest.

 So what kind of impact can 120 new basic jobs from Big Rivers mean to Owensboro?
 325 new houses need.
 153 apartments.
 Enough retail to take advantage of $28 million in new dollars in the market.
-11,000 square feet of self-storage needed.
+11,000 square feet of self-storage is needed.
 And that doesn’t include increased demand for office and industrial space.
 Those 120 new jobs are a very big deal for Owensboro!

 Thanks Brittaney!
 The Barron Commercial Group wishes you the best!

 If you would like to take advantage of some of this new demand, we’d love to talk with you.
 You can schedule a call by clicking the button below.